Community-Based Resources

 Overview

-This policy guide provides guidelines regarding the utilization of community-based resources available for families after an ER investigation including: Prevention and Aftercare Services (P&A), Alternative Response Services (ARS), Partnerships for Families (PFF), Family Preservation (FP) and Family Preservation Assessment Services (FPAS).
+This policy guide provides guidelines regarding the utilization of community-based resources available for families after an ER investigation including: Prevention and Aftercare Services (P&A), Alternative Response Services (ARS), Partnerships for Families (PFF), Family Preservation (FP) and Family Preservation Assessment Services (FPAS) and Adoption Promotion and Support Services (APSS).
 It outlines when each is to be utilized and the corresponding staff responsibilities.

 Table of Contents